 The success was so overwhelming, Twitter Lite is now the default user experience for visitors using a mobile browser.
 It’s all about following trends for the mobile web.

 There are two specific advantages behind a PWA: speed and engagement.

 How a PWA is notably faster than a native app

-PWAs are remarkably fast, for both the app developer and for the user.
+Progressive web applications are remarkably fast, for both the app developer and for the user.
 For the user, they make the process of interacting with and making use of the app easier.

 For example, if the user wanted to run a text through a spell check app, or insert it into an image, they would have to first copy the text and then download the app to get that done.
 With a PWA, they wouldn’t need to go through as much trouble.

 Opening apps and navigating around them can be tedious for a lot of users and the convenience of simply typing in a URL and getting what they need is immeasurable.

 Because the apps are based in the light coding of a web browser–instead of the software-wide, detailed languages used for native apps–they load much faster and use less data.

 They can also be downloaded from the browser, which eliminates friction in the downloading process.